Haiti: Post-Duvalier era (1986–2004)

-Elections were held in 1995 which were won by René Préval, gaining 88% of the popular vote, albeit on a low turnout.
+The 1995 general election was won by René Préval, gaining 88% of the popular vote, albeit on a low turnout.
 Aristide subsequently formed his own party, Fanmi Lavalas, and political deadlock ensued; the November 2000 election returned Aristide to the presidency with 92% of the vote.
 The election had been boycotted by the opposition, then organized into the Convergence Démocratique, over a dispute in the May legislative elections.
 In subsequent years, there was increasing violence between rival political factions and human rights abuses.
 Aristide spent years negotiating with the Convergence Démocratique on new elections, but the Convergence's inability to develop a sufficient electoral base made elections unattractive.

 In 2004, an anti-Aristide revolt began in northern Haiti.
 The rebellion eventually reached the capital, and Aristide was forced into exile.
-The precise nature of the events are disputed; some, including Aristide and his bodyguard, Franz Gabriel, stated that he was the victim of a "new coup d'état or modern kidnapping" by U.S. forces.
+The nature of the events are disputed; some, including Aristide and his bodyguard Franz Gabriel, stated that he was the victim of a "new coup d'état or modern kidnapping" by U.S. forces.
 These charges were denied by the US government.
 As political violence and crime continued to grow, a United Nations Stabilisation Mission (MINUSTAH) was brought in to maintain order.
-However, MINUSTAH proved controversial, since their periodically heavy-handed approach to maintaining law and order and several instances of abuses, including the alleged sexual abuse of civilians, provoked resentment and distrust among ordinary Haitians.

-Boniface Alexandre assumed interim authority until 2006, when René Préval was re-elected President following elections with 55% voter turnout.
+However, MINUSTAH proved controversial, since their periodically heavy-handed approach to maintaining law and order and several instances of abuses, including the alleged sexual abuse of civilians, provoked resentment and distrust among Haitians.
+Boniface Alexandre assumed interim authority until 2006, when René Préval was re-elected president following the 2006 elections with 55% voter turnout.